-This study uses a repeated measure, within-subject design involving 3 x 5s maximal sprint efforts at a cadence of 120 rpm, under four conditions.
-These conditions are; seated grip, seated non-grip, standing grip, standing non-grip.
-We aim to recruit 8-12 recreational cyclist to complete this study.
+This study uses a repeated measure, within-subject design involving 3 x 5-s maximal sprint efforts at a cadence of 120 rpm, under four conditions.
+These conditions are: seated grip, seated non-grip, non-seated grip, and non-seated non-grip.
+We aim to recruit 8-12 recreational cyclists to complete this study.
 All participants are required to give their written informed consent prior to participating in the study in according to the procedures approved by the Human Movement Ethics Community of the University of Queensland via the submission of a National Health and Medical Research Council (NHMRC) Human Research Ethics Application (HREA).

-Adequate warm up and rest periods are given between each trail and condition.

-Lower body power will be measured by recording the tangential and radial forces at the left and right crank, as well as crank angle at 100 Hz using pre-calibrated, wireless, instrumented cranks (Axis, SWIFT Performance, Brisbane, Australia).
-This study will use calculations from Wilkinson (2020) to estimate upper-body power and CoM movements by combining a kinematic and kinetic approach to CoM movement and joint powers.
-Equations 1 and 2 below show how the net force acting at the handlebar (Fhb) will be calculated by comparing the total vertical force (Fz) required to cause the measured accelerations of the riders COM (COMacc) with the sum of vertical force at the left (Fcl) and right (Fcr) cranks.
+Adequate warm-up and rest periods will be given between each trial and condition.
+Lower-body power will be measured by recording the tangential and radial forces at the left and right crank, as well as crank angle at 100 Hz using pre-calibrated, wireless, instrumented cranks (Axis, SWIFT Performance, Brisbane, Australia).
+This study will use calculations from Wilkinson et al. (2020) to estimate upper-body power and CoM movements by combining a kinematic and kinetic approach to CoM movement and joint powers.
+Equations 1 and 2 below show how the net force acting at the handlebar (Fhb) will be calculated by comparing the total vertical force (Fz) required to cause the measured accelerations of the rider’s CoM (acom) with the sum of vertical force at the left (Fcl) and right (Fcr) cranks.

 1: Fz=m × (g+acom)